sharetribe/flex-docs/src/docs/ftw-content/how-to-change-ftw-bundled-ui-microcopy/index.md

  "BookingBreakdown.description": "{mode, select, day {You are booking the following days:} night {You are booking the following nights:} other {You are booking the following {unitType}:}}"
 ```

-You can then use the translation message in the code with the
+You can then use the microcopy message in the code with the
 `formatMessage` function:

 ```js